For "The Best of Comedy Wire, Vol. 1," click here

 to do "something a bit different" to draw even more

-carrot nose.
-It drew crowds of strangers, but it made
+It drew crowds of strangers, but it made him very

-with his own neighbors.
-They claimed it seemed to be
+unpopular with his own neighbors.
+They claimed it seemed

 Okay, so maybe drawing lots of attention to yourself isn't always the best way to advance socially.
 Still, there's no denying that in order to advance on the job, you must get noticed.
 If you don't, you may spend the rest of your career in a cubicle, dreaming of the day when you can retire and live out your last years in a tiny room that actually has a fourth wall and a ceiling.